lmc297/BMiner/README.md

 ### Principal Component Analysis (PCA)

-This performs PCA using a virulence gene presence/absence matrix based on the input data and the 'prcomp' function in R's 'stats' package.
+This performs PCA using a virulence/AMR gene presence/absence matrix based on the input data and the 'prcomp' function in R's 'stats' package.
 An  interactive plot is produced using 'ggplot2'.

 By default, BMiner plots the first, second, and third principal components (PC1, PC2, and PC3, respectively) one the x-axis, y-axis, and as the point size, respectively.
 If you want to change which PCs are viewed, you can select them from the lists in the left panel.
 You can determine which assemblies are associated with which points by clicking on them, and you can zoom in by dragging your mouse and double-clicking on an area of the plot (double-click to zoom back out).
 You can color your points using your categorical metadata by checking the "Overlay Metadata" box.
 To download the plot, click "Download this plot" in the left panel.

 Note: I have hard-coded `prcomp` to scale and center the data.

-### Virulence Gene Presence/Absence Table
+### Virulence/AMR Gene Presence/Absence Table

 This produces the virulence gene presence/absence matrix that is used for the aforementioned virulence analyses.
 You can download this matrix by clicking "Download this table" in the left panel and use it for any post-hoc analyses you want (including the ones outlined in the BTyper manuscript!).